moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/commit-time-checklist.md

     - (in progress: state what is the status)
     - (done) - make sure the task is complete
     - (blocked: how blocked?
 Error messages?
 What you tried so far?)
-- best practices
+- best practices - ensure all are followed:
   - default export function name matches filename, or directory name
   - if file is in a directory, the main file or only file, file is named index.js
   - one exported function per file (I'll show you exceptions later, when the subject naturally arises)
   - UI: usability (ex: easy to see what is a button or input field)
   - clear, readable, exact variable names
   - add comments if new code is not intuitive
-  - while debugging
-    - leave previous code unchanged, but commented out (so you can revert back if needed)
+- npm run dev must work.
+Don't commit a broken app.
+Also, don't leave any major/large parts of the site broken.
+It's ok to have small parts broken, if you are currently working on them.
 - JS scripts always have "node relative/path/to/file.js" so that I can copy and paste in order to run the script
 - record tasks completed and hours worked in ../daily/yyyy-mm-dd.md
   - add enough detail so I can get a feel for what you're doing during the hours you report.
 This is important because of the following reasons I've personally observed at work;